madhavKGP/QLora_Finetune/README.md

-# 🤖 QLoRA Fine-Tuning: Siamese Ranking for Chatbot Arena
+# QLoRA Fine-Tuning:

-This project demonstrates an advanced, highly efficient methodology for fine-tuning a pre-trained Transformer encoder (e.g., **DeBERTa-v3-xsmall**) to solve a comparative ranking task.
+This project demonstrates an advanced, highly efficient methodology for fine-tuning a pre-trained Transformer encoder (e.g., **DeBERTa-v3-small**) to solve a comparative ranking task.
 It trains a model to predict the winner between two competing language model responses (**Model A vs. Model B**) based on human preference data (e.g., the **LMSys Chatbot Arena** dataset).

-The entire pipeline is optimized for memory and speed using **QLoRA** and is structured for robust training on **TPU v5e clusters** using **PyTorch/XLA**.
+The entire pipeline is optimized for memory and speed using **QLoRA** and is structured for robust training on **L40S GPU** using **PyTorch**.

 ---